tashtam/marrakech/admin/tasks.md

 For each task or sub-task, record who is responsible, the deadline, and any dependencies.
 Use the entries below as an example.

-Meeting time: Fri 3:00PM
+Meeting time: 3:00PM Fri each week

 ## Week 4

-Everyone: create application skeleton - meeting 14:00 19 Mar
+Everyone: create application skeleton and class diagram - meeting 3:00PM Fri 18 Aug lasting for 150min

+Xinyang Li: complete the documentation of Marrakech

+Tashia Tamara: complete the documentation of Assam, IntPair

+Jiangbei Zhang: complete the documentation of Player, Rug, Tile

 ## Week 5

-Zhang San: Task 3 isPlayerStateWellFormed - 23 Mar

-Jane Bloggs: Task 5 drawTileFromBag - 23 Mar

-Erika Mustermann: Task 6 refillFactories - 25 Mar (depends on Task 5)

 ## Week 6

-...

 ## Mid-Semester Break